leecher1337/pioneer-rec/README.md

-So there you are with your Pioneer DVR633H-S, DVR545H, DVR-550H, DVR-520H or Sony HXD995 showing you an HDD Error and refusing to boot...
+So there you are with your Pioneer DVR633H-S, DVR545H, DVR-550H, DVR-520H, Sony HXD showing you an HDD Error and refusing to boot...
 This usually indicates that the harddrive in the recorder went bad.
 But don't panic, there may be hope!